Why I am not sending Christmas cards

 Christmas is a special time to celebrate love and faith.
 It is a special time to be grateful for the people who love and believe in you.
 As my readers and fans, I am so grateful to you.
 Happy Holidays.
 This is my holiday card to you.
 I wish you a holiday season full of magic, love, faith, happiness and simplicity.
 Thank you for being so great and supportive.
 I hope that this post relieves some of the holiday pressure.
 I give you permission to say NO to some of those expectations.
 Instead, relax, breathe and enjoy the magic.

-Fast forward to 2017 and I still made my crew get holiday pictures taken yet the Christmas cards didn't happen yet again.
+Now as well close 2018 and welcome 2019, I still made my crew get holiday pictures taken yet the Christmas cards didn’t happen yet again.
 You know what?
 That is OK.
 Happy holidays to you all!